Exploring Thunder Bay

 It was no delicate northwoods cascade; it earns its nickname "Niagara of the North'' by roaring over a wide shelf into a large gorge lined with rock cliffs, which gave the falls its aboriginal name.

-We still had plenty of time to go down to the old Canadian Northern depot and eat Chinese food at the Waterfront Restaurant.
-In Marina Park, a punk band was playing and families strolled along the lakefront eating ice-cream cones and kettle corn.
+We still had plenty of time to go down to the old Canadian Northern depot in Marina Park, where a punk band was playing and families strolled along the lakefront eating ice-cream cones and kettle corn.

 Thunder Bay's strength is in neighborhoods that still have one foot in the Old World.
 In the morning, we joined the pilgrimage to the Hoito in the basement of the Finnish Labour Temple, now the Finlandia Club.